michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 4.0.0 =
+- Added the ability to automatically embed product links when an Amazon URL is pasted in a post editor.
 - Changed the default template to `List` for all the unit types.
 - Fixed a bug that category units did not show the updated date in the price disclaimer text.